 In this example, we will learn to

-Add a TF publisher to publish the camera positions as part of the TF tree.
+TF publisher to publish the camera as part of the TF tree.

-Let’s add cameras to a TF tree, so that we can track the camera’s position in the global frame.
+Assuming you’ve already gone through the ROS camera tutorial and have two cameras on stage already, let’s add those cameras to a TF tree, so that we can track the camera’s position in the global frame.

-Examine the raw transform tree in a ROS-enabled terminal:
+Examine the transform tree in a ROS-enabled terminal:

 rostopic echo /tf.
 You should find both cameras on the TF tree.
 Move the camera around inside the viewport and see how the camera’s pose changes.